rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site User I can view a summary of all upcoming and completed trips so that I can choose one to view or edit [#17](https://github.com/rkillickdev/plan-it-go/issues/17) | Pass |

-Site users can view this information from their trip list page.
+`Site users can view this information from their trip list page.
 This is where they land after logging in.
-It is also always accessible to logged in users by clicking the 'My Trips' link in the nav bar.
+It is also always accessible to logged in users by clicking the 'My Trips' link in the nav bar.`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |
 | As a Site User I can select a trip so that I can view or edit details of the itinerary [#18](https://github.com/rkillickdev/plan-it-go/issues/18) | Pass |

-Clicking on a trip card on the trip list page directs the user to the associated trip detail page, where they can view and edit details.
+`Clicking on a trip card on the trip list page directs the user to the associated trip detail page, where they can view and edit details.`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |
 | As a Site User I can mark places on a trip itinerary as completed so that I can keep track of places that I have visited while travelling [#19](https://github.com/rkillickdev/plan-it-go/issues/19) | N/A |

-This user story was not classified as a 'Must Have' for any of the agile sprints, so due to time constraints, it has been placed in a future features column of my [kanban board](https://github.com/users/rkillickdev/projects/4).
-This feature can be implemented in a future iteration.
+`This user story was not classified as a 'Must Have' for any of the agile sprints, so due to time constraints, it has been placed in a future features column of my `[kanban board](https://github.com/users/rkillickdev/projects/4)`.
+This feature can be implemented in a future iteration.`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |
 | As a Site User I can delete an entire trip so that I have control of the trips that are stored in my user account [#20](https://github.com/rkillickdev/plan-it-go/issues/20) | Pass |

-Clicking on the trash can icon on the trip detail page actions this functionality.
+`Clicking on the trash can icon on the trip detail page actions this functionality.`

 ![PlanIt-Go user story test trip delete](docs/testing/userstories/gifs/pp4-user-story-testing-trip-delete.gif)